-He laughed, wept, shared with many, had close friends, knew the bitterness of betrayal, suffered unfair trial and in a miscarriage of justice was sent to a cruel public death and still believed in love and forgiveness.
+He laughed, wept, shared with many, had close friends, knew the bitterness of betrayal, suffered unfair trial and in a miscarriage of justice was sent to a cruel public death and still believed in

 Jesus is also the Son of God, beloved of the Father, raised to life, and willing to share his prize of new lasting life with all who need it.